csail-csg/riscy-OOO/README.md

     The Linux image is included in the bbl, which is at `tools/RV64G/build-pk/bbl`.
     After Linux is booted, the contents of `$TEST_DIR` can be found in `/test`.
     If `--testdir` is not specified, then `/test` will be an empty folder after Linux boots.

+    We currently configure Linux to support maximum 8 CPUs.
+    (We can only fit 4 OOO cores on FPGA.)
+    Change `tools/configs/linux_config` to support more CPUs (the upper bound should be 32).

+    We have put some prebuilt Linux images containing the PARSEC benchmarks in `tools/images`.
+    Unfortunately, we cannot release the prebuilt images for SPEC benchmarks due to license issues.

 ## Simulation
 - Build the OOO processor with `$N` cores for simulation.